 You can’t mention Walkden without mentioning The Stocks Hotel (pub).
-A ten-minute walk from Walkden train station towards Manchester Road, you’ll find the landmark former 18th-century farm and beer house which has been modernised with a 20ft long bar, a spacious lounge and a games room equipped with full-size pool tables, dartboards and retro gaming machines.
+A ten-minute walk from Walkden train station towards Manchester Road, you’ll find the landmark former 18th-century farm and beer house, modernised with a 20ft long bar, a spacious lounge and a games room equipped with full-size pool tables dartboards and retro gaming machines.

 Danny’s team took over the pub about a year ago.
 As a result of introducing more draught beer such as Moretti, more spirits such as Salford Rum, and digital entertainment such as jukeboxes and TVs, he’s already quadrupled the turnover from the previous ownership.